 Programmed an interactive web visualization to lend insight into the transmission patterns of the potentially fatal Clostridium Difficile bacteria between patients and caregivers in a hospital.
 This allowed for an analysis of caretaker groups with the least successful sanitation techniques and specific medical technologies leading to higher rates of infection.

 Outside of science, I enjoy surfing, photography, web development, mountain climbing, motorcycle touring, and free diving.

-I’ve climbed above Mount Everest Base Camp, have spent a month motorcycling through Vietnam, and practiced silent Vipassana meditation for 10 days in Sri Lanka.
+I’ve climbed on Mount Everest, have spent months motorcycling through Vietnam, and practiced extensive silent Vipassana meditation in Sri Lanka.